TriHuynh00/AC3R-Demo/README.md

 This project contains the implementation and demo of AC3R, a software that generate simulations from semi-structured crash reports i.e. a document recording crash elements and narratives using a schema like XML.

-The link to AC3R demo in YouTube is: https://www.youtube.com/watch?v=V708fDG_ux8
+The link to AC3R demo video in YouTube is: https://www.youtube.com/watch?v=V708fDG_ux8

 ## Requirements